-I’ve been blogging for 3 years now and never saw things work this way.
+I've been blogging for 3 years now and have never seen things work this way.

 Lisa Irby (who runs a killer blog, by the way) can publish something on her blog relating to my post and, without actually linking to my original post, she can send me a trackback URI (not to be confused with URL), and I will publish that on my original post as a comment?

-It doesn’t sound familiar because it simply doesn’t work that way any longer – not on WordPress sites anyway.
+It doesn't sound familiar because it simply no longer works that way – not on WordPress sites anyway.

 Trackbacks were very easily abused for several reasons:

-- there is no actual verification performed on the incoming trackback,
+- there was no actual verification performed on the incoming trackback,

-- the receiving blogger can edit the contents of the trackback on their own server,
+- the receiving blogger could edit the contents of the trackback on their own server,

-- and indeed they can be easily faked.
+- and indeed they could be easily faked.

 These are just some of the reason why WordPress blogs use pingbacks instead of trackbacks.